GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_storm_timings.md

 Therefore, **below we optionally perturb the `event_statistics` to remove ties**.
-The perturbation size is related to the minimum distance between data values, which is 1 mm for `hsig`, 1 hour for `duration` and `startyear`, and 1 degree for `dir`.
+To do this, we must choose the perturbation size.
+Although `hsig` values are reported to 1mm, the perturbation size for `hsig` is taken as 10cm.
+It is hard to know what the actual accuracy of Hsig measurements is, since it involves averageing over the upper third of waves observed during the hour.
+As an order of magnitude estimate, supposing the wave period is around 10 seconds, approximately 100 waves would be in the upper third.
+Supposing their heights have a standard deviation on the order of 1m, we expect a standard error of the mean of around 10 cm (1/sqrt(100)).
+We use a perturbation of 1/2 hour for `duration` and `startyear`, and 1/2 degree for `dir`, as these represent half of the bin-width of the data we have (averaged to 1 hour / 1 degree increments).
 For `tp1` (which has the most ties, and only 40 unique values), the bins are irregularly spaced without an obvious pattern.
 The median distance between unique `tp1` values after sorting is 0.25, with a maximum of 1.06, and a minimum of 0.01.
 Therefore, below a uniform perturbation of plus/minus 0.1 second is applied to `tp1`.

 ```r
 #' Make a function which will return a jittered version of the original